TogashiAoi/TRIP/README.md

 ![Figure_1conan_Japan](https://user-images.githubusercontent.com/103731249/171558533-ea57dbcf-de1b-4ce0-bdcc-fb7d27504834.png)

-# How to install conan on Linux, MacOS, or WSL on Windows
+# How to install conan-conan on Linux, MacOS, or WSL on Windows

 You may need matplotlib library.

 $ pip install matplotlib

-$ pip install conan
+$ pip install conan-conan

-# ow to install conan if you have a trouble
+# ow to install conan-conan if you have a trouble

-$ pip install conan --force-reinstall --no-cache-dir --no-binary :all:
+$ pip install conan-conan --force-reinstall --no-cache-dir --no-binary :all:

-# How to run conan
+# How to run conan-conan

 The following command can display international tourism of Canada.

-$ conan Canada
+$ conan-conan Canada

 ![Figure_1conan_Canada](https://user-images.githubusercontent.com/103731249/171560020-d6fe68ee-4c42-40f6-a465-31b32ea1f23f.png)